hashicorp/terraform-github-actions/README.md

 * [`TF_CLI_ARGS_name`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_args-and-tf_cli_args_name)
 * `TF_WORKSPACE`

-Other environment variables may be configured to pass data into Terraform backends and providers.
+Other environment variables may be configured to pass data into Terraform.
 If the data is sensitive, consider using [secrets](#secrets) instead.